DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 The resonance pulsed.
 Stronger.
 Clearer.

 His heart hammered in his chest.
 This was insane.
 He was talking to... what?
 A feeling?
 A hallucination?
-Some kind of—
+Some kind of -

 The air in front of him seemed to shift.
 Not physically.
 Not visibly.
 But his perception of it changed, like looking at an optical illusion that suddenly resolves into sense.